Our Fisher & Paykel Appliance Review

 // Noise

 We were told that the dishwasher is not the quietest on the market - but we already had a plan in place.
-Long before choosing a dishwasher we insulated the island with Rockwool Safe’n’Sound insulation which significantly cuts down on noise - in fact, we can barely hear it at all.
+Long before choosing a dishwasher we insulated the island with Rockwool Safe’n’Sound insulation which significantly cuts down on noise level - in fact, we can barely hear it at all.
 We are glad we took this extra step.

 // Takeaways